Sunmok Budaebuin

 Grand Internal Princess Consort Sunmok (9 March 1818 – 8 January 1898 (Note: In the Korean calendar (lunisolar), the Grand Princess was born on 3 February 1818 and died on 16 December 1897)), known before as Grand Internal Princess Consort Yeoheung, was a Korean noblewoman who became a Joseon dynasty royal family member through her marriage with Internal Prince Heungseon, and was the biological mother of Emperor Gojong of Korea.

-When her son became Emperor, she was formally honored as Grand Primary Consort Sunmok in 1907 and therefore that was called Grand Internal Queen Consort Sunmok or Queen Sunmok.
-It is said that she was a Catholicism believer, read the Ilgwamun and gave a thanksgiving mass at Unhyeongung.
-When Catholicism was allowed by the Treaty of Korean and France in 1887, she was baptized in October 1896.
+When her son became Emperor, she was formally honored as Grand Primary Consort Sunmok in 1907 and therefore was called Grand Internal Queen Consort Sunmok or Queen Sunmok.
+It is said that she was a Catholic believer, read the Ilgwamun and gave a thanksgiving mass at Unhyeongung.
+After Catholicism was allowed by the France–Korea Treaty of 1886, she was baptized in October 1896.

 Biography

 Early life

 Lady Min was born on 9 March 1818, during the 18th year reign of King Sunjo of Joseon, as the eldest daughter and child of Min Chi-Gu and his wife, Lady Yi of the Jeonju Yi clan.
 Lady Min is the 3rd great-granddaughter of Min Jin-yeong (Queen Inhyeon's younger half-brother).
 Her mother, Lady Yi was the aunt of Yi Ha-jeon, Prince Gyeongwon (Grand Internal Prince Deokheung's descendant).

 In 1845, at 13-years-old, Min married Prince Namyeon's fourth son, Yi Ha-eung, who later became Grand Internal Prince Heungseon, in 1831.
 At first, Lady Min was given the rank of Shinin (Cautious Lady; 신인, 慎人) of Senior rank 3, and later Lady Shin with the same rank.
 When her husband was promoted to the rank of Prince and given the title Prince Heungseon, Lady Min was given the title of Princess Consort of Senior rank 2.

 With him, she had her first daughter in 1838, and then a son, Prince Imperial Heungchin, on 22 August 1845.
 She later gave birth to the future King Gojong on 9 September 1852, a second daughter in 1854, and lastly a third daughter in 1863.

 Her mother-in-law, Princess Consort Min, was the daughter of Min Gyeong-Hyeok, the 3rd great-grandson of Min Jeong-Jung, the elder brother of Min Yu-Jung and uncle of Queen Inhyeon.
 After Princess Consort Min's death, it is said that Prince Namyeon was supported with extreme sincerity from his daughter-in-law.